-Name Plan Name (a) Number of Years Credited Service Present Value of Accumulated Benefit (b) (\$) Payments During Last Fiscal Year (\$) David C. Adams Curtiss-Wright Corporation Retirement Plan 21 \$2,482,218 \$0 Glenn E. Tynan Curtiss-Wright Corporation Retirement Plan 20 \$1,843,188 \$0 Thomas P. Quinly Curtiss-Wright Corporation Retirement Plan 15 \$1,241,134 \$0 Paul J. Ferdenzi Curtiss-Wright Corporation Retirement Plan 22 \$1,634,245 \$0 K. Christopher Farkas Curtiss-Wright Corporation Retirement Plan 12 \$ 580,097 \$0 Harry S. Jakubowitz Curtiss-Wright Corporation Retirement Plan 19 \$1,289,430 \$0
+Plan Number of Years of A resent Value Accumulated Payments During Last

+Name Name (a) Credited Service B enefit (b) (\$) Fiscal Year (\$)

+David C. Adams Curtiss-Wright Corporation

+Retirement Plan 22 \$ 2,371,250 \$0

+Lynn M. Bamford Curtiss-Wright Corporation

+Retirement Plan 15 \$ 999,762 \$0

+Kevin M. Rayment (c) Curtiss-Wright Corporation

+Retirement Plan N/A N/A N/A

+Paul J. Ferdenzi Curtiss-Wright Corporation

+Retirement Plan 23 \$ 1,642,380 \$0

+K. Christopher Farkas Curtiss-Wright Corporation

+· Retirement Plan 13 \$ 605,725 \$0

+Curtiss-Wright Corporation Retirement Plan Curtiss-Wright Corporation 23 1,642,380 \$0

-(a) The Curtiss-Wright Corporation Retirement Plan is a defined benefit pension plan providing qualified retirement benefits to eligible employees of the Curtiss-Wright Corporation.
+- (a) The Curtiss-Wright Corporation Retirement Plan is a defined benefit pension plan providing qualified retirement benefits to eligible employees of the Curtiss-Wright Corporation.
 Benefits are based on a formula which takes account of service and the average of the highest five years of a participant's pay within the last 10 years of employment.
 Normal retirement is the later of age 65 or three years of service.
-Unreduced early retirement benefits may be payable if age is greater than 55 and the sum of age and service exceeds 80.
+Unreduced early retirement benefits may be payable if age is greater than 55 and the sum of age and service exceeds 80. - (b) The present value of the accumulated benefit was determined as of December 31, 2021, the measurement date used for pension disclosure in the Company's financial statements pursuant to Accounting Standard Codification 715. - (c) Mr. Rayment does not participate in the Curtiss-Wright Corporation Retirement Plan because he transferred from the United Kingdom to the United States after plan was closed to new entrants.